Éric Toledano and Olivier Nakache: Early life

+Éric Toledano was born on 3 July 1971 in Paris.
+Olivier Nakache was born on 15 April 1973 in Suresnes, Hauts-de-Seine.

-Nakache and Toledano are both Jewish.
+Toledano and Nakache are both Jewish.
+Toledano's parents were immigrants from Morocco, while Nakache's parents were from Algeria.

-Nakache was born to Jewish migrant parents from Algeria.
-His sister is actress and director Géraldine Nakache.

-Éric Toledano was born to Jewish migrant parents from Morocco.

 Career

-Nakache and Toledano collaborated several times before directing The Intouchables (2011), which became one of the greatest box office successes in French film history and for which they were nominated for several awards, including three Cesar Awards.
-They have collaborated several times with actor Omar Sy, most recently with the 2014 film Samba.
+Toledano and Nakache collaborated several times before directing The Intouchables (2011), which became one of the greatest box office successes in French film history and for which they were nominated for several awards, including three Cesar Awards.
+They have collaborated several times with actor Omar Sy, most recently in the 2014 film Samba.

 Their 2019 film The Specials stars Vincent Cassel and Reda Kateb.
 The film shows Parisians from many different groups in society making connections with each other through their work with autistic children and young people.